nickmflorin/enumerated-literals/README.md

 ## API

-The following section describes the methods and properties on an `EnumeratedLiterals` instance.
+The following section describes the methods and properties on an [`EnumeratedLiterals`][EnumeratedLiterals] instance.

 #### Instance Properties

 ##### `values` (_property_)

-The constant string literal values on the `EnumeratedLiterals` instance.
+The constant string literal values on the [`EnumeratedLiterals`][EnumeratedLiterals] instance.

 ```ts
 LiteralsValues<L>;